beammeupscottiii/Syncsequence/Notes.md

 ## S y n c S e q . x y z
 #### Project Notes & Planning
 ----------------------------------------------------------------------------------------
+### 09. 29.
+2025
+@1755 <Profile> now contains pinnedPosts combined with all posts, using the <Log> component

+Must remember to remove the profile header in posts in <Log> once im done redesigning...
+Correct values for post stats also

+Would like to do 'editProfile' next, but I ought to add <Settings> section first, then develop the base functionality for <sectionOptions>, such as switching out the options per each section and the animation.
+(whats the best way to have each sections options available? should all the section options exist within the button?)

+Recreating the <CreatePost> ought to be fun :D D:

+To Do Next:
+- Add Settings Section
+- Then the sectionOptions button
+- After, the CreatePost overlay
+- Redoing PopupNotifs / Instants process

+### 09. 28.
+2025
+@0400 For posts and pinnedPosts, add pinnedPosts to post's array, but add pinnedPosts value to each post object.
+Have conditional header for 'pinned' tag within the post's div...

+should I create a new log within <Profile> then??
+Looking over the code for log, I think it'd be best to copy the returnPostItem code over to
+<Profile> and then add the conditional for the 'pinned' header, as otherwise adding it to the
+<Log> component may cause it to fail when posts objects in a log dont have that value

+### 09. 27.
+2025
+@1630 Added pinnedMedia and pinnedPosts to <Profile>
+I redesigned pinned posts - a user's full list of posts is now below pinnedMedia, and pinned posts are at the top
+Need to redesign some things now for that...

+@0225 Progress made on <Profile>.
+Coming along nicely

+### 09. 25.
+2025
+@1625 Base, necessary component code written for <Profile> & <Settings> and added to Base.jsx

+@0800 The reason why I cannot go to my own profile from the Home feed is because post schema used to group user.id and profilePhoto into an object. a post made in 2024 follows this pattern, yet post from 2025 does not.

+The route for updating profilePhotos does not have the destination as an doc.object.value, just doc.object, so we'll continue with profilePhotos being it's own value within the main doc.

+Will have to change the code within <Log> however.

+Currently working to Add 'Profile' and 'Settings' to Homepage

+@1215 SectionWrapper.css has some styling for the sections themselves.
+Ubiquitous styling across them all, or multiple, so it may be adequate to leave them there

+!!
+Going to profile by clicking username on a post not working (possibly only for self)

+### 09. 24.
+2025
+@1620 Home feed redesigned!
+Need to add conditionals to the details to only appear once there's a quantity Not completely sure how I feel about it rn tho....

+### 09. 23.
+2025
+@1625 Working on <Log> rn, editting the posts within the feed.
+Need to export the svgs from XD, add them to the li's and then a span element for the count

+### 09. 21.
+2025
+@2045 Header now moves up and down as user scrolls, respectively based on scroll direction.
+			It's beautiful :D

+To Do Next:
+- Redo the homefeed ✔️
+- Create and Add other sections.
+	- Redesign profile...
+- Then the sectionOptions button
+- After, the CreatePost overlay
+- Redoing PopupNotifs / Instants process

+### 09. 20.
+2025
+@2025 Made external function for <SectionWrapper>
+following instructions from Gemini, gotta add some more code to <BASE>
+also need to place <navbar> within <header> then add the css for animating it

+@0815 made section#BASE overflow hidden to fix the double scrollbar issue

+@0715 Fix scrollbar issue with <Macros>, then header moving up on scroll.
+Scroll amount
+	needed to trigger should be amount of px necessary for logo and notifs button to be hidden

+### 09. 19.
+2025
+@0505 Need to fix the nesting with <Macros> There are 2 scrollbars, there only needs to be one

+@0910 fixed issues with navmenu, section change transitions

+@1255 within changeSection function, will most likely need to use conditionals to determine
+			which eventlistener function to run after the initial sectionClass change. currently, homeRef.current is hardcoded

+Also,
+macros.jsx is missing it's CSS ✔️
+navbar button needs to have it's name changed upon switching sections ✔️ find way to have navmenu closing after section change to be smoother ✔️

+### 09. 18.
+2025
+@2330 section#BASE given the box-sizing:border box as automatically limit element width div#sections extended to entirity of body, also has box-sizing border box and 100px or so padding on top for space for header + navbar

+should be able to finish navmenu functionality now

+To Do Next:
+- finish navmenu functionality
+- header moving up on scroll, scroll amount should exceed height of header
+- redesign <Home> feed

+See 09.09.2025 for current gameplan

+@1515 fixed the issue with the state value not appearing in <UserLog>

+@1220 Currently having trouble passing sectionClass down to <Userlog>

+@1205 in order for scale animation to work as intended, <Userlog> would need to be limited
+			in height to fit screen.

+Could have sections width extend to the very top of screen, make space using an empty element for where the header initial is

+### 09. 17.
+2025
+@0315 Current goal is to make switching between sections via navmenu functional
+<Userlog> has <log> nested within. ideally, should only be <Log>

+### 09. 16.
+2025
+@2030 userlog now showing up within new div.sections

+@1315 Working on having the sections present within section.base , previously home, without
+<sectionsWrapper> working on div.sections and in <navmenu>

+@1155 Before adding the functionality for moving the header on scroll, first we shall redo the section functionality

+### 09. 13.
+2025
+@1230 Open and Close functionality for navmenu added ✔️ Utilized the 'animationend' eventlistener and it worked like a charm, in having the function toggle the current.state and removing the <navmenu> component

+Up next is redesigning the homefeed, but before, I would like to figure out and implement the header moving up and down while scrolling.
+A sectionswrapper can continue to be utilized, and we could rely on bubbling to capture the event through the section element. it would be tedious to track every section that could be present

+@1140 Would like to have the header move up outta view whenever the section body is scrolled down on, and it reappears when scrolling up.

+For now, we'll add appearance and disappearance functionality to the <navmenu>

 ### 09. 12.
 2025
 @1215 Styling for <Navmenu> pretty much done.
 Need to add in closing and opening functionality Perhaps write func for switching sections